-A travel trailer door repair was not exactly on my agenda.
-Not really sure when the deterioration transpired, but one evening I went to go put something in the trailer and the door wouldn’t shut.
+A travel trailer door replacement was not exactly on my agenda.
+Not really sure when the rv entry door deterioration transpired, but one evening I went to go put something in the trailer and the old door wouldn’t shut.

-I bent down to take a closer look and it appeared the frame had broken away from the hinges.
+Bending down to take a closer look, it appeared part of the wood frame had broken away from the hinges.
 Oh no… only when we want to plan a camping trip of course!

 I always get this way when something goes wrong with the unit.
 It’s aging and every year brings a new bill to the table it seems.
 That’s just the way old stuff works.

 The I decided to take a closer look at the door one more time.
 Hmmm… it didn’t look all that difficult to figure out.
 What did I have to lose?

 When I swung the travel trailer door open, a small chunk of wood fell right out of the frame.
 Not good.
-And then the words of my friend Dan haunted me…
+And then the words of my friend Dan taunted me.

 “Anything is fixable.
 Anything.”